mohamedashraf-eng/wxblog/_posts/2024-04-06-integrate_ai_vscode.md

 You can also highlight code and press `Ctrl+Shift+I` to interact with the model.

 Thanks for reading!
 Enjoy integrating LLMs into your daily development workflow! 🚀

+`(c) 2024, MoWx-04-06`